KatTheGit/sylvan-row/README.md

+# Notice

+OrnitOnGithub is no more and this project is now owned by Kat.

 # Sylvan Row
 A Multiplayer Online Battle Arena game, with the ambition of being balanced (with no hard-counter interactions), having simple  but unique characters, playing like a twin stick shooter (PC and controller), while having a working anticheat despite being FOSS.